exasol/postgresql-virtual-schema/doc/user_guide/postgresql_user_guide.md

 | `<schema name>` | Name of the database schema you want to use in the PostgreSQL database. |

 See also section [Remote logging](../developers_guide/developers_guide.md#remote-logging) in the developers guide.

+For additional parameters coming from the base library see also [Adapter Properties for JDBC-Based Virtual Schemas](https://github.com/exasol/virtual-schema-common-jdbc#adapter-properties-for-jdbc-based-virtual-schemas).

 ## PostgreSQL Identifiers